magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### no-marginal-whitespace

-It does not allow whitespaces at the start, or at the end, of an input text.
+Does not allow whitespaces at the start, or at the end, of an input text.

 #### Example